Worried about toxic black mold?

-If you have good reason to suspect there might be mold in your Florida home, call a professional mold inspector as soon as possible to perform indoor air quality testing and confirm the presence of mold in your home.
+If you have good reason to suspect there might be mold in your Florida home, call a professional mold inspector as soon as possible to perform an air quality test and confirm the presence of mold in your home.

-During your inspection, we will also look for signs of mold, past mold growths that could become active again, or areas with signs of moisture that could lead to future mold problems.
+Your mold inspector will also look for signs of mold, past mold growths that could become active again, or areas with signs of moisture (such as previous water damage) that could lead to a future mold problem.

 Next, any samples collected during the mold testing and home inspection will be sent to a certified lab for analysis and identification of the exact nature of the problems found.

-Thermal imaging can also be useful in detecting the presence of water that could lead to a mold problem.
-For example, if you smell a musty odor but have not had any recent water damage, thermal imaging can be used to determine if there is a hidden leak inside your walls causing the mold growth.
+Thermal imaging can also be useful in detecting the presence of moisture that could lead to a mold problem.
+For example, if you smell a musty odor but have not had any recent water damage, thermal imaging can be used to determine if there is a hidden leak inside your walls that could be feeding the mold.

 How to Prevent Mold in Your Florida Home

 Mold develops in areas where moisture is present for an extended time.
 If your home remains dry, the mold will not be able to grow.
-Fix any plumbing issues as soon as possible and dry the water-damaged area and items within 24-48 hours to prevent mold growth.
+Fix any plumbing issues as soon as possible and dry out any water damage within 24-48 hours.

-It’s also important to ensure entry points to the outdoors, such as windows and doors, are sealed properly to keep condensation and water from entering your home during storms.
+It’s also important to ensure that entry points to the outdoors, such as windows and doors, are sealed properly to keep moisture from entering your home.

 If your air conditioner allows you to adjust your indoor humidity, set it below 50% or as low as possible to prevent your air from being mold-friendly.